sunjayden/MOOCer-prod/README.md

 ### Database Setup

+Optional if the current MongoDB URI is still running.

 To use your own MongoDB server, replace DB_CONNECTION in .env file to your MongoDB URI.

 ### Data Import

-This is optional if the current MongoDB URI is still running.
+Optional if the current MongoDB URI is still running.

 The data import file is in server/data/ directory.
 Replace the MongoDB URI in the import.js file and import all the courses and reviews.